abdulahijama/Personal-Website/README.md

 # Resume-Website
-  Created a resume website using just HTML5 and CSS3.
+  Created a resume website using just HTML5.